Philosophy 221: Biomedical Ethics

 V. CLASS ACTIVITY (variable)

 The final component of your overall class grade encompasses several different elements, including (but not limited to) class participation and classroom behavior in general.
 This component is unique in that, unlike the other components, it is subjective.
-Attendance, first of all, is mandatory, and students with excessive absences will be penalized, where excessive absences are understood as those over and above the equivalent of one semester week’s worth of class time—in our block, that is the equivalent of two two-hour sessions.
+Attendance, first of all, is mandatory, and students with excessive absences will be penalized, where excessive absences are understood as those over and above the equivalent of one week’s worth of class time.
 In accordance with Beloit College policy, I expect everyone to come to class, and I furthermore expect everyone who comes to class to be alert and ready to participate.
 Participation also is mandatory.
-This means that I expect every student to contribute to our ongoing class discussion throughout the block.
+This means that I expect every student to contribute to our ongoing class discussion throughout the semester.
 I recognize that class participation comes more naturally to some students than others.
 If you expect this requirement to be difficult for you, then plan accordingly—no one is exempt from this expectation.
 Elements of class activity that may negatively impact your grade include disruptive behavior (e.g., engaging in side-conversations with others, ringing cell phones) or visibly obvious detachment from the class (e.g., reading outside material such as work for other classes, sleeping).
 Exceptionally strong class activity may raise your overall grade by one-third (e.g., if your final grade is a B, it may be raised to a B-plus), while poor class activity may lower your overall grade by at least one-third (e.g., from B to B-minus or lower).
 As a rule of thumb, expect to have your class grade lowered by one-third for each class missed beyond one week of absence.

 As a matter of class policy, laptop computers and tablets may not be used in class.
 The reason for this is straightforward: the classroom is a place for community conversation, and for a variety of reasons, laptops and tablets hinder conversation.
 If you believe you have a compelling reason to be exempt from this policy, please see me to discuss the matter.